slowbot/machining/README.md

 We have put together a static site builder that is our boilerplate for projects.
 It allows us to take advantage of the modular nature of Sass and build our HTML partials accordingly.

 * **Middleman**
 Rails static site builder.
-Since we are using Sass and Compass we liek that it is in the same family.
+Since we are using Sass and Compass we like that it is in the same family.

 * **Sass w/Compass**
 We find Sass to be the best supported preprocessor with an engaged community helping to define new features.